Speeding up A/B tests with discipline

 • It is less noisy.

-You don’t have to abandon the revenue metric—keep it as a guardrail—but you decide on the proxy.
+You don’t have to abandon the revenue metric—keep it as a guardrail—but instead, decide your experiment results based on the proxy.

-Low noise means narrower confidence intervals, which means fewer samples required.
+Low noise means narrower confidence intervals, which means fewer samples are required.
 The classics still work:

 CUPED subtracts the variation explained by a pre-experiment covariate.
-Statsig’s CURE generalizes that trick with lasso-style regression on arbitrary covariate data, delivering up to a 40 % variance cut, even for new users (https://www.statsig.com/blog/announcing-cure).
+Statsig’s CURE generalizes that trick with lasso-style regression on arbitrary covariate data, delivering up to a 40 % variance cut, even for new users.

 Heavy-tailed spend metrics crack traditional variance formulas.
-Trimming the top 0.1 % or capping at, say, $1 000 per order tames the tails.
-This does alter the meaning of your data, so do it carefully and document the rule and your reasoning.
+Trimming the top 0.1% or capping at, say, $ 1,000 per order tames the tails.
+Do it carefully and document the rule so nobody cries foul.

 Start with balanced groups rather than praying randomization evens out whales and drive-by users.
-Stratified assignment, now clickable in Statsig, gives you symmetry on day one. (https://www.statsig.com/blog/introducing-stratified-sampling)
+Stratified assignment, now available in Statsig, gives you symmetry on day one.

 Contextual bandits for shallow tests